lelloc/doc-admin/content/users-groups-roles/agents-groups.rst

       Permissions to change the customer of a ticket.

    forward
-      Permissions to forward a messages (with the forward button).
+      Permissions to forward a message (with the forward button).

    pending
       Permissions to set a ticket to pending.